cfu288/mere-medical/apps/docs/blog/2023-03-07-customize-mere-with-plugins.md

 The CDS hook standard was primarily built for EMR systems and makes several assumptions:

 - There is a single FHIR store from which the third-party CDS hook can fetch the current patients records from
-- The hook trigger types currently specified are clinical/EMR focused.
+- The hook trigger types currently specified used in a clinical/EMR context.

-There are a few reasons why these assumptions cause issues for PHRs
+There are a few reasons why these assumptions cause issues for PHRs:

-- PHRs may pull data from multiple sources
+- PHRs may pull data from multiple sources, not a single FHIR resource
 - Most of the currenly specified hook types, e.g. the `patient-view` hook, don't really make sense in PHRs as every view is a patient view.
-Other hooks like `medication-prescribe` and `order-review` don't make much sense in the context of a PHR.
+Other hooks like `medication-prescribe` and `ordesr-review` are not actions users of a PHR would make.
 - PHRs may not expose a FHIR endpoint, especially if they are local-first like Mere is.
-It is unreasonable to expect PHRs to implement the entire FHIR server standard to spec.
+It is unreasonable to expect client PHRs to implement the entire FHIR server standard.

-These assumptions limit the ability of PHRs to use CDS hooks today.
+These assumptions limit the ability of PHRs to use CDS hooks in their current state today.
 Digging a little deeper into the anatomy of a CDS HTTP call, we can see how we can update the spec to better work around these limitations.

 Currently, CDS hooks expect the following properties in the JSON body of a call :